sgeigers/SimplePhidgets/resources/README.md

 ### voltageInput
 Opens a VoltageInput channel as secondary I/O. This fits some sensors that has extra specific possibilities over the default VoltageRatioInput.

+### temperatureSensor
+Opens a TemperatureSensor channel as secondary I/O. This fits some boards that have a temperature sensor in addition to their main function (e.g. motor drivers)

+### encoder
+Opens an Encoder channel as secondary I/O. This fits some boards that have encoder interface in addition to their main function (e.g. some DC motor drivers)

 ## Using ports as digital or analog inputs
 Sometimes you need to use a hub port or an interfaceKit connector directly.
 This is needed in these cases: